-Photos from two decades of hip hop history
+Beautiful photos from two decades of hip hop history

 Please tell me about the title Ghostnotes – it’s so evocative.

 Brian Cross: I’ve had this title since 1997 or 98.
 It came from an instructional video that I saw of Bernard Purdie talking about his drumming.
 He talks about ‘ghostnotes’.
 For me, at first, it was the notion of an ancestral presence in the work.
 I was always investigating the continuities that exist from previous generations be it the Black Arts movement, bebop, jazz, and other forms: this notion of rupture and appropriation.
-Hip Hop was a naming of technologies that already existed.
+Hip hop was a naming of technologies that already existed.
 The notion of ‘ghostnotes’ was the presence of folks through the ghosting of what sampling does, the presence of folks that only existed as recordings.

 When it came time to put the book together, the notion of things existing between the frames… I’ve always been interested in sequencing.
 That’s Walker Evans, Robert Frank, Araki, Nick Waplington – people I’ve been inspired by over the years.
 The sequencing of photographs is like Walter Benjamin: it’s writing a history where the details are in the margins and between the frames in ways you wouldn’t anticipate.

-That a photograph of King Errisson, a Bahamian guy who becomes the central figure in the song ‘Apache’ would sit next to a photograph of Kool Herc, the guy who built Hip Hop by playing that break, makes sense to me – especially when you see how the photos work against each other.
+That a photograph of King Errisson, a Bahamian guy who becomes the central figure in the song ‘Apache’ would sit next to a photograph of Kool Herc, the guy who built hip hop by playing that break, makes sense to me – especially when you see how the photos work against each other.
 That speaks to something in the culture that wouldn’t necessarily be obvious.
 ‘Ghostnotes’ spoke to that, too.

 ‘The notion of ‘ghostnotes’ was the presence of folks through the ghosting of what sampling does, the presence of folks that only existed as recordings’ – Brian Cross